Category: Reviews Page 1 of 2

 Initial observations

-I should start by saying that I purchased this book as a pdf via publisher’s website having missed the very successful Kickstarter in late 2022.
-As an aside, while this is my first interaction with the French based Merry Mushmen, they seem to be a publisher of the most wonderful boutique games and roleplaying supplements, however there was little on their website to tell me much about them beyond the generally gorgeous quality of the material they produce.
-I should also say, the fact they are a small publisher does unfortunately reflect on the price of the game itself – with the PDF alone being €16 Euro and the Print/PDF option €29 Euro before shipping.
-Just to put that in context for myself, based in New Zealand, the PDF works out to be $28 NZD, while the physical edition comes in at just over $70 NZD!
+I should start by saying that I purchased this book as a PDF via the publisher’s website having missed the very successful Kickstarter in late 2022.
+As an aside, while this is my first interaction with the French-based Merry Mushmen, they seem to be a publisher of the most wonderful boutique games and roleplaying supplements, although there was little on their website to tell me much about them, beyond the generally gorgeous quality of the material they produce, of course.

 [Review] Hawkmoon: The Roleplaying Game – Mongoose Publishing – 2007